redleafnew/zotero-updateifsE/README.md

 Zotero 6 doesn't support preference pane injection in bootstrap mode, thus I write a register for Zotero 6 or lower.

-You only need to maintain one `preferences.xhtml` which runs natively on Zotero 7 and let the plugin template handle it when it is running on Zotero 6.
+You only need to maintain one `` which runs natively on Zotero 7 and let the plugin template handle it when it is running on Zotero 6.

 <table style="margin-left: auto; margin-right: auto;">
     <tr>